-The Fund is in the IA Flexible investment Sector.
-FE fundinfo net of fees to 31.07.25.
+The Funds are in the IA Flexible investment Sector.
+FE fundinfo net of fees to 31.08.25.
 Investors should note that fees and expenses are charged to the capital of the Fund.
 This reduces the return on your investment by an amount equivalent to the Ongoing Charges Figure (OCF).
-The OCF is 0.97%. which was the OCF over the calendar year 2024.
+The OCF of the Multi-Asset Growth Fund is 0.97%, the OCF of the Multi-Asset Balanced fund is 0.98% OCF. which were the OCFs over the calendar year 2024.
 Returns for share classes with a different OCF will vary accordingly.
 Transaction costs also apply and are incurred when a fund buys or sells holdings.
 The performance returns do not reflect any initial charge; any such charge will also reduce the return.